EWG Hooks: Must-Have Best Bass Fishing Guide

 - Compact swimbaits

 Some baits are naturally suited to EWG hooks, while others work better with different hook styles.
-A stick bait, for example, is often rigged Texas style with an EWG hook or wacky style with a more specialized hook.
+A stick bait, for example, is often rigged Texas style with an EWG hook or wacky style with a specialized hook.
 Creature baits are classic EWG candidates because their dense bodies still allow the hook to penetrate while maintaining a weedless profile.

 Choosing the Right EWG Hook Size